RubixML/ML/README.md

 ```

 ### K Nearest Neighbors
-A distance-based algorithm that locates the K nearest neighbors from the training set and uses a majority vote to classify the unknown sample.
-K Nearest Neighbors is considered a *lazy* learning Estimator because it does the majority of its computation at prediction time.
-The advantage KNN has over [KD Neighbors](#k-d-neighbors)  is that it is more precise and capable of online learning.
+A distance-based algorithm that locates the K nearest neighbors from the training set and uses a weighted vote to classify the unknown sample.

+> **Note**: K Nearest Neighbors is considered a *lazy* learning estimator because it does the majority of its computation at prediction time.

 ##### Supervised | Learner | Online | Probabilistic | Persistable

-##### Parameters:
+#### Parameters:
 | # | Param | Default | Type | Description |
 |--|--|--|--|--|
 | 1 | k | 3 | int | The number of neighboring training samples to consider when making a prediction. |
 | 2 | kernel | Euclidean | object | The distance kernel used to measure the distance between two sample points. |
 | 3 | weighted | true | bool | Should we use the inverse distances as confidence scores when making predictions? |

-##### Additional Methods:
+#### Additional Methods:
 This estimator does not have any additional methods.

-##### Example:
+#### Example:
 ```php
 use Rubix\ML\Classifiers\KNearestNeighbors;
 use Rubix\ML\Kernels\Distance\Manhattan;